Facebook pixel

-This page details key abortion statistics for England, Wales and Scotland from 2021 and 2022, which is the most recent data that is available.
+This page details key abortion statistics for England, Wales and Scotland from 2023, which is the most recent data that is available.

 The UK Department of Health collates abortion statistics for England and Wales, however in Scotland abortion law is devolved to the Scottish Parliament, so statistics are kept separately by Public Health Scotland.